Nevada residency for nomads: benefits and requirements

 The 183-day rule in Nevada determines residency, particularly for tax purposes.
 According to this rule, if you spend at least 183 days within a calendar year in Nevada, you may be considered a state resident for tax purposes, even if your permanent home is in another state.

-Moreover, any part of a day spent in the state is counted as a full day towards the 183-day total.
-This rule is important for those who may have homes or business activities in multiple states or spend significant time in states other than their state of domicile.
+Importantly, any part of a day spent in Nevada is counted as a full day towards the 183-day total.
+This rule is important for those who may have homes or business activities in multiple states or spend significant time in states.

 How do I change my California driver's license to Nevada?